outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 - 'We will ask you questions about your topic, but don't worry if you don't know the answer.
 How you handle not knowing is just as important as domain knowledge'.

 The reason I loved this was because:
-- Applicants genuinely enjoyed the task, even those who were introverted.
+- Applicants genuinely enjoyed the task, even those who were introverted which may be surprising.
+They knew exactly what was expected and how to prepare so they were set up for success.
 - The hiring team enjoyed the task and got to learn new and interesting things and didn't require much of their time.
 - With a clear set of guidelines for success we eliminated as much bias as we could and the One True Path mentality.
 - It gave a true reflection of what working at the company would really be like.